One dimensional commutative groups definable in algebraically closed valued fields and in the pseudo-local fields: Preliminaries

-The following two lemmas are a relatively minor point. \begin{lema} Suppose $(R,M,k)$ is a henselian local ring and suppose $f:X\to Y$ is a smooth map of schemes over $R$.
-Then for every $x\in X(k)$ and $y\in Y(R)$ such that $\bar{y}=f(x)$, there exists $z\in X(R)$ such that $\bar{z}=x$ and $f(z)=y$. \end{lema} This lemma is well known and we omit the proof. \begin{lema} Let $K$ be a henselian valued field with residue of characteristic $0$ and valuation a $Z$-group.
-Assume given an elliptic curve $E$ over $K$.
-Then $nE_0(K)=\pi^{-1}n\tilde{E}_0(k)$, where $\pi:E_0(K)\to \tilde{E}_0(k)$ is the reduction map. \end{lema} This previous Lemma should be true in more general valued fields, starting with a Weierstrass equation with coefficients in $O$, but I do not know a proof. \begin{proof} This property is first order expressible so without loss of generality $K=k((t))$ is a complete discrete valued field.
-In this case we get that $\mathcal{E}_0\subset \mathcal{E}$, the set of smooth points is a group scheme over $O$ with generic fiber $E$ and with $E_0(K)=\mathcal{E}_0(O)$, see Corollaries 9.1 and 9.2 of \cite{silverman-2}.
+The previous lemma should be true in more general henselian valued fields, starting with a Weierstrass equation with coefficients in $\Oval$, but we do not know a proof. \begin{proof} This property is first order expressible so without loss of generality $K=k((t))$ is a complete discretely valued field.
+In this case we get that $\mathcal{E}_0\subset \mathcal{E}$, the set of smooth points is a group scheme over $\Oval$ with generic fiber $E$ and with $E_0(K)=\mathcal{E}_0(\Oval)$, see \cite[Corollary IV.9.1]{silverman-2} and \cite[Corollary IV.9.2]{silverman-2}.
 Recall that for any group scheme $X$ over a scheme $S$ which is smooth the multiplication map is smooth, and so the multiplication by $n$ map is smooth $\mathcal{E}_0\to \mathcal{E}_0$.
 Then this becomes a consequence of Lemma \ref{smooth-henselian}. \end{proof}